- Postmark accepted as proof of timely payment. Bring your envelope to the post office and have it hand stamped for Jan

 - Monthly payments of $100 or more per month for unpaid taxes are accepted and applied to oldest year due.

 - To receive a paid receipt, please send a self-addressed, stamped envelope with payment or print receipt from Property Tax Search page

 - Towns of Catawba, Emery, Georgetown, Harmony, Lake, Ogema, Village of Prentice and City of Phillips collect taxes in 3 installments.
 Payments for these towns go to local treasurer thru July 31

 - Price County collects all payments for Towns of Fifield, Georgetown, Harmony, Worcester, Village of Catawba & Village of Kennan

 - If you are eligible for the lottery and gaming credit and not receiving it on your current tax bill, contact the County Treasurer for a form or visit the Wisconsin Department of Revenue-Lottery Credit Forms.

 See Interest Schedule (pdf)

 The State of Wisconsin allows for forgiveness of interest and penalties on delinquent property taxes only in very narrow situations.
-For example, interest and penalties on property taxes may be forgiven under the following circumstance:
+Interest and penalties on property taxes may be forgiven under the following circumstance:

 - Delay or administrative error by the U.S. Postal Office caused the tax payment to arrive untimely.
 Wisconsin Statute § 74.69.

 - Penalty is sometimes forgiven by Bankruptcy Courts when bankruptcy is filed.

 If you own property in Price County and have moved, please inform this office of your new address.